SideStore/SideStore-Docs/references/faq.md

 ### I want to test a SideStore version and I want my data to stay when going to a test version.
 Do I remove my app or sideload the test version via SideStore?

 You can sideload via SideStore and data should be same.
 We don’t have an enrollment toggle to make this easy on the app to go to other versions.
 We cannot guarantee it transfers as they are testing a unofficial or nightly build.

+### My apps disappeared and I don't know what to do!

+Don't panic just resideload the apps without removing them from your device and the data should be fine.
+But unfortunately it's possible the deactivated ones are gone but to confirm that just refresh sidestore to see if they come back.

+### Unable to Select my pairing file.

+Apples file app system isn't exactly perfect and sometimes it will just not allow you to select files from apps.
+You can try moving the pairing file and having it named `ALTPairingFile.mobiledevicepairing`.